melhzy/mditre/R/README.md

 ## Overview

-R interface to MDITRE (Microbial Dynamics Interpretable Transformer-based Rule Engine), a deep learning framework for analyzing longitudinal microbiome time-series data.
+R interface to MDITRE (Microbiome Differentiable Interpretable Temporal Rule Engine), a deep learning framework for analyzing longitudinal microbiome time-series data.

 **Architecture**: R MDITRE is an R package that bridges to Python MDITRE via reticulate, providing native R workflows while using the Python PyTorch backend for computation.